mattheworiordan/ably-cli/prd.md

 $ ably channels -> Topic for Ably Pub/Sub channels
 $ ably channels list -> use the channel enumeration API to return a list of live channels
-$ ably channels publish -> publish a message to a channel with optional support for encryption
+$ ably channels publish -> publish a message to a channel with optional support for encryption.
+Support --count and --delay arguments to send multiple messages, with interpolation for `{{.Count}}` and `{{.Timestamp}}` in the message argument.
 $ ably channels batch-publish -> use the REST batch publish API to publish a batch of messages
 $ ably channels subscribe -> subscribe to messages published on one or more provided channels.
 Support for encryption, deltas, and rewind are available as arguments.
 Stay subscribed until terminated.
 $ ably channels occupancy -> returns the occupany on a channel, with a --live option to subscribe to occupancy ongoing using the meta occupancy channel